steunix/passweaver-api/docs/index.md

 - 401: Unauthorized: you haven't logged in yet, or your JWT is not valid/expired
 - 403: Forbidden: you do not have permissions to do what you're asking for
 - 404: Not found: what you are looking for does not exist
-- 409: Conflict: a write is attemped but system is in readonly mode
+- 409: Conflict: a write operation is attemped, but system is in readonly mode
 - 412: Personal secret not set: user hasn't set a password for personal folder yet
 - 417: Personal secret not specified: user hasn't specified a personal password when accessing a personal item
 - 422: Unprocessable entity: the entity you are accessing exists, but the data you provided is not acceptable